 Dr. Miller proclaims that his biggest professional accomplishments are when students graduate and walk across the stage towards an adult life filled with potential success, unhindered by societal woes, because they have an education.
 Dr. Miller takes pride in knowing he played a part in their lives and began a cycle of paying it forward for future generations.
 He said the best feelings arise when students, who may not have previously seen the light at the end of the tunnel, wake up and not only become productive but are now willing to help others become productive as well.

 Athenia served 28 years of active duty in the United States Army.
 Originally, from Westbury, New York.
-She is now retired and resides in Texas with her 21 year-old daughter.
+She is now retired and resides in Texas with her adult daughter.

 Retired Army Master Sergeant (MSG/e-8)